 Fees may vary based on your condition, complexity and time required.
 We are reasonable and flexible, and if your finances are limited, we can talk.

 Most insurance companies do not pay for a full hour with a therapist.
 That is why many places use aides and assistants.
 Insurance companies low-ball therapists and doctors and this drives professionals to see more patients, quantity over quality, so to speak.
 Higher Physical Therapy feels that the best and only way to treat is one-on-one, for results.

 Generally, an hour.
 You will be treated by the same therapist every time.
 You will be treated as an individual.

-However, if cost is a factor: even if you have a physician's prescription for 3 x a week for 4 weeks, you may be able to do some of the work at home, on your own, or with a trainer or Pilates instructor.You and your therapist will get to the source of your problem a lot quicker with one on one care.
+Since cost is often a factor: consider that you may be able to do some of the work at home, on your own, or with a trainer or Pilates instructor.You and your therapist will get to the source of your problem a lot quicker with one on one care.

 You and the therapist will have a thorough conversation on your current physical problem as well as your general state of health and fitness.
 Be prepared to have your affected body part or region seen and touched for a complete physical examination.
 Be prepared to move, and be an active participant in your hour long session.

 Comfortable loose clothes which will allow your skin of your affected body part to be exposed.
 Please bring any x-rays, MRI’s, relevant diagnostic tests or reports, including referrals, if you have one, to your first session.